victorcezeh/end-to-end-elt-pipeline/README.md

 ---

-# E-Commerce ETL Project
+# E-Commerce ELT Project

 ## Overview

-This project demonstrates an end-to-end ETL (Extract, Transform, Load) process using a Brazilian E-Commerce dataset from Kaggle.
+This project demonstrates an end-to-end ELT (Extract, Load, Transform) process using a Brazilian E-Commerce dataset from Kaggle.
 The project involves data ingestion into PostgreSQL, orchestration with Apache Airflow, data transformation and modeling with dbt, and loading the transformed data into Google BigQuery.

 ## Project Structure